 Seeing our kids try something new for the first time or try something that they were afraid of at first is another perk of living this lifestyle.
 Traveling full-time, we are coming across these situations on a pretty consistent basis and it has been awesome to watch out kids grow into confident adventurers!

-So much to see and experience
+6. We love getting to see and experience new places

 When you live full-time in an RV, you don’t just go to the RV resorts and the big towns, but find yourself in random locations around the country you probably never would have visited on a family trip.
 I like this as an individual, but also think it has been great to expose our kids to so many different ways that people live around our own country.